epfl-ada/ada-2024-project-onceuponatimeindata/_posts/2024-12-10-welcome-to-jekyll.markdown

 <iframe src="{{ site.baseurl }}/results/average_rating_first_vs_rest.html" width="100%" height="630" frameborder="0"></iframe>

 “But look at this one, it’s interesting.
 That’s not always the case…”

 One notable outlier is the *Lord of the Rings* trilogy.
 Not only does the first movie boast one of the highest ratings, but the franchise remarkably managed to surpass this score with its sequels, a truly exceptional feat in the world of cinema.
 This example highlights how rare it is for sequels to outperform their predecessors, especially when the bar is already set exceptionally high.

 On the other end of the spectrum, some studios have made the curious decision to produce sequels for movies with ratings below the average for standalone films.
 At first glance, this seems counterintuitive, as one might expect studios to focus their resources on expanding stories with strong audience and critical reception.

 However, there could be several explanations for this phenomenon.
 In some cases, sequels may have been pre-planned and already in production when the first movie was released.

 ### <span id="does-spending-buy-approval">Does spending buy approval ?</span>

 <!-- Graph Carousel Section -->
 <div id="graph-carousel" class="graph-carousel">
   <iframe id="graph-frame" src="{{ site.baseurl }}/results/figure_revenue_1.html" frameborder="0"></iframe>

   <!-- Navigation controls -->
 <button id="prev-button" class="carousel-control prev">←</button>
 <button id="next-button" class="carousel-control next">→</button>

   <!-- Play/Pause button -->
 <button id="play-pause-button" class="play-pause">Play</button>
 </div>

 This graph takes us into the ups and downs of movie franchises!
-It shows, for the 5 firts movies, revenue versus ratings, with blue dots for movies that outscore their predecessors and red for those that fall short.
+It shows, for the 5 firsts movies, revenue versus ratings, with blue dots for movies that outscore their predecessors and red for those that fall short.

 What stands out?
 Well, second films often struggle, with many dropping in both ratings and revenue.
 But it’s not all downhill.
 Some franchises, like *Harry Potter*, buck the trend and show major improvements in later films.

 We can also spot a tendency for first films to shine brightest, often leading in both revenue and ratings.
-Still, the graph reminds us: franchises don’t follow a fixed formula, some truly find their magic over time !
+Still, the graph reminds us: franchises don’t follow a fixed formula, some truly find their magic over time!

+Once we adjusted for inflation, the results changed dramatically!
+The rankings shifted, with new winners emerging, and some of today’s biggest blockbusters no longer claiming the title of the greatest franchises in history.
+Context truly reshapes the narrative!

 ### <span id="prefered-genre">Prefered genre</span>

 Can we expect higher ratings for movies adapted from books, remakes, comic adaptations, or sequels?
 Does genre influence the rating?
 To explore this, we analyzed movies from 2010 to 2024 and created a heatmap to visualize how different genres affect the ratings of adaptations compared to the average rating for all genres.

 “Oh, the worst one seems to be comic adaptations from the horror collection, doesn’t it?” my little brother asked.
 “Yes, but look, horror as a genre is quite interesting…”

 The results are striking: comic adaptations show the most variation.
 If you're making a comic adaptation, horror is indeed a genre to avoid, as it results in an average rating decrease of -0.62.
 However, science fiction offers a much better option, with a rating increase of +0.72.
 Book adaptations, interestingly, perform best in the horror genre, boosting the average rating by +0.76, the highest for book adaptations.
 On the other hand, remakes continue to struggle, showing minimal variation across genres, except for animation, where they perform slightly better.
 Sequels also don’t show much variation in rating across genres.

 <iframe src="{{ site.baseurl }}/results/genre_heatmap_rating.html" width="100%" height="600" frameborder="0"></iframe>

 This analysis offers valuable insights for studios choosing which genre to target when making an adaptation, as it clearly influences the potential success of the movie.

 “So, if I understand correctly, if I were a studio, it’s important to be aware of these ratings to avoid spending money on an adaptation from a genre that doesn’t work well?”
 “You got it, little brother!
 Let's talk about studio ”

 ## <span id="behind-the-scene">Behind the scene</span>

 <p class="grey-italic-caption" style="text-align: center; margin-top: 10px; margin-bottom: 0px;">
   Slide to reveal the hidden part of the graph